The information below is specific to the MBA in Moscow

 There are 3 distinct phases to the program:

 Phase 1: Core Courses

 The program is a balanced and challenging one, equipping participants with numerical and analytical skills, communication and interpersonal skills, plus insights into current managerial issues in geopolitics, macroeconomics and governance.
 Through regular group work on cases and individual assignments on management dilemmas, students will develop their expertise in budgetary and financial management as well as in people management.
-Strategic analysis and Negotiations skills are developed through face-to-face team negotiations to resolve authentic and complex cases.
+Strategic analysis and negotiation skills are developed through face-to-face team negotiations to resolve authentic and complex cases.

 Phase 2: Specializations

-From a menu of up to 8 alternative choices students can personalize their MBA program for 20% of their total class sessions.
-The content is focused on professional management activity, such as Management Consulting, or management in a range of functional areas.
-For many participants, the specialization (elective) choice will also determine the focus of the Final Management Project: for example choosing a Finance elective can lead to a Final Project in the area of Finance.
+From a menu of up to 8 alternative choices, students can personalize their MBA program for 20% of their total class sessions.
+The Full-Time and Part-Time students from the different MBA sites join together in international groups from Grenoble, Berlin, Moscow, and Tbilisi.
+The content is focused on professional management activity or management in a range of functional areas.
+For many participants, the specialization choice will also determine the focus of the Final Management Project: for example, choosing a Finance elective can lead directly to a project in the area of Finance.

 Phase 3: Final Management Project

 During this phase, program participants are free complete their projects while pursuing professional activity anywhere in the world.
 The Project is an opportunity that different students use in different ways.
 A Part-Time student will often bring analysis of value to the organization while completing the MBA Program.
 A Full-Time student may use the project to demonstrate potential value and capabilities to a future employer.
-For some students, ideas for entrepreneurial ventures can be assessed before the start-up is
+For some students, ideas for entrepreneurial ventures can be assessed before the start-up is launched.

 For enquiries concerning program fees, please contact us.